-From this perspective, Japan, where equities trading is largely concentrated on the Tokyo Stock Exchange, may not necessarily be an attractive a market for overseas HFT firms.
-The fact that, as discussed below, foreign HFT firms are nevertheless highly active in Japan, is perhaps due to the saturation of markets overseas.
-In Japan, they see a means of surviving and profiting.
+From this perspective, Japan, where equities trading is largely concentrated on the Tokyo Stock Exchange, may not necessarily be an attractive market for overseas HFT firms.
+The fact that, as discussed below, foreign HFT firms are nevertheless highly active in Japan, is explained perhaps to the saturation of overseas markets, leaving Japan as a place where they can still survive and profit.

 The Domination of the Japanese Market by Foreign HFT Firms

-　As I will examine below, Japan introduced a registration system for HFT firms in April 2018.
-As of October 15, 2020, 55 HFT firms (officially referred to as “those engaging in High Speed Trading”) were registered.
-The head offices of all the registrants, with the exception of one firm, are located in countries other than Japan.
-(See Figure 2.)
-HFT in Japan is dominated by foreign players.
-This seems to indicate that HFT firms from the saturated United States markets have now thronged to Japan seeking profit opportunities.
+　 Japan introduced a registration system for HFT firms in April 2018.
+As of October 15, 2020, 55 HFT firms (officially referred to as “those engaging in High Speed Trading”) had been registered.
+With the exception of one Japanese firm, the head offices of all the registrants are located in countries other than Japan, (See Table 1).
+The clear domination of Japan’s HFT by foreign players seems to indicate that HFT firms from the saturated United States markets have now moved to Japan seeking profit opportunities.

-　It is therefore probable that much of the profit from HFT in Japan is flowing out of the country.
-It is possible that this scheme disadvantages trading by other domestic investors, particularly individual investors, with the profits that they should have received flowing offshore.
+　It is therefore quite likely that much of the profit from HFT in Japan is flowing out of the country.
+This situation may place domestic investors, particularly individual investors at a disadvantage, with so much of the HFT profits flowing offshore.

-　And yet, as of today, there does not appear to be much criticism of this situation in Japan.
-Perhaps this is because there is a stronger awareness among market investors and others relevant parties of the positive roles of HFT, such as supplying the market with liquidity.
-At the same time, it may be because the very existence of HFT firms is little known among the general population in Japan.
+　And yet, as of today, there does not appear to be much criticism of foreign domination of Japan’s HFT market in the country.
+Perhaps this is because there is a stronger awareness among market investors and others relevant parties of the positive contributions of HFT, such as supplying the market with liquidity.
+Or perhaps the paucity of criticism arises out of a lack of awareness of the very existence of HFT firms among the general population in Japan.

-In the future however, foreign HFT firms may one day be subject to the stern scrutiny of the Japanese population.
-The situation is reminiscent of the time when some overseas investment funds, referred to as “vulture funds,” beat down the prices of Japanese companies, resulting in a strongly cautious reaction from the Japanese population.
+Eventually, however, foreign HFT firms may one day be subject to the stern scrutiny of the Japanese population.
+The situation is reminiscent of the time when some overseas investment funds, referred to as “vulture funds,” beat down the prices of Japanese companies, resulting in a strongly cautious stance among the Japanese population.

-Figure 2: Location of the Head Offices of Registered HFT Firms in Japan
+Figure 2 Location of the Head Offices of Registered HFT Firms in Japan